TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.empty-codes/README.md

 #### 1. **Unique Stack Names**
    - **Problem**: When a stack with a unique name was deleted, an error occurred while trying to reuse the name.
-   Details: Violation of UNIQUE KEY constraint 'UQ_Stacks_F73C0D30A3FA20E9'.
+     - **Details**: Violation of UNIQUE KEY constraint 'UQ_Stacks_F73C0D30A3FA20E9'.
 Cannot insert duplicate key in object 'dbo.Stacks'.
    - **Solution**: The issue arose from executing the `INSERT` command twice.
 Once corrected, the problem went away.
 Ensuring hard delete functionality (via `DELETE` SQL command) ensures stack names can be reused after deletion.

 #### 2. **Auto-numbered Flashcards without Gaps**